 Instructor: Wendi Haugh

 Our distant ancestors started walking over five million years ago, and we have spent most of our history as a species getting around on foot.
 Today we have many other transportation options, but walking still plays an important role in the lives of most people.
-In this course, we will examine how and why people walk in many different contemporary cultures.
-Through readings, films, and experiential learning, you will encounter many different kinds of walking, from Australian Aboriginal walkabouts to pilgrimages on the Camino de Santiago, from solo walking meditation to guided bird walks, from walking to learn to walking for a cause.
-We will consider different forms of walking in their cultural and social contexts, and we will consider the effects of walking on physical and psychological well-being.
+In this course, we will consider the effects of walking on physical and psychological well-being, and we will examine how and why people walk in many different cultural contexts.
+Through readings, films, and experiential learning, you will encounter many different kinds of walking, from Australian Aboriginal walkabouts to pilgrimages on the Camino de Santiago, from solitary city strolls to guided bird walks, from long-distance hikes to social movement marches.
 This course fulfills the FYP general education requirement.

 Sherlock Holmes and the Art and Science of Reasoning

-"When you have eliminated the impossible, whatever remains, however improbable, must be the truth!"
-This is a famous maxim of Sherlock Holmes, a rule used to reason through crimes and solve mysteries.
+Sherlock Holmes is perhaps fiction's greatest detective.
 In this course, we will examine the Holmes stories through a philosophical and scientific lens in order to understand how to reason critically and responsibly.
-Students will learn techniques for identifying, evaluating, and creating arguments.
-We will explore many of the most interesting Holmes stories, both in Doyle's original novels and short stories and in television and film adaptions, to figure out exactly how he reasoned and to evaluate it ourselves—was Holmes that good, or just that lucky?
-Over the course of the semester, we will practice these skills by pulling arguments from these texts, developing original arguments, and even writing some Holmes stories of our very own (with well-crafted arguments at the heart of them!).
-By the end of the course, students will be better prepared to reason through complex issues, both in and out of the classroom (but no promises about one's ability to solve crimes).
+Students will learn techniques for identifying, evaluating, and creating arguments, as well as how to use these skills to communicate clearly and be more successful in all of their courses.
+We will also focus on how to reduce the influence of cognitive bias, how misinformation spreads through social networks, and how to reason critically about science.
+By the end of the course, students will be better prepared to reason through complex issues, both in and out of the classroom (but no promises about your ability to solve crimes).
 This course fulfills the FYP general education requirement.

 Markets and Morality: The Ethical and Philosophical Dimensions of Business and Economics